Kirca54/Kirca54/README.md

-### Fourth year software engineering student at the Faculty Of Computer Science and Engineering.
+### Software engineering student at the Faculty Of Computer Science and Engineering.

 - 📫 How to reach me: LinkedIn: <b>David Kirovski</b>, Instagram: <i><b>@davidkirovski</b></i>